wishabi/jqr-helpers/Readme.md

 These are parameters to pass to the `jQuery.dialog()` function.
 See <http://api.jqueryui.com/dialog/>.

+Additional or changed options:

-An extra custom option is `:title` - setting it to `false` will hide the title bar.
+* `:title` - setting this to `false` will hide the title bar.

-Another thing to note is the special values for buttons.
-Usually the buttons must have JavaScript callbacks, but 99% of the time you want the classic OK and Cancel buttons.
+* `:buttons`: Usually the buttons must have JavaScript callbacks, but 99% of the time you want the classic OK and Cancel buttons.
 Passing `submit` and `close` as the values of the buttons (or the values of the "click" attribute of the buttons) will do just that - submit the form inside the dialog or close it.

 Example:

     button_to_dialog('my-dialog-id', 'Open Dialog', :buttons =>
       {'OK' => 'submit', 'Cancel' => 'close'})

-You can also use a special option, `:default_buttons => true`, as a shortcut to the above buttons, since it's so common to have an OK and Cancel button.
+* `:default_buttons`: This is a special option which acts as a shortcut to the above example, since it's so common to have an OK and Cancel button.

-Another option is `:close_x => true` - this will print a green X at the top right of the dialog.
+* `:close_x => true`: this will print a green X at the top right of the dialog.
 Generally this is used when `:title => false`.

-Another option is `:data` - this accepts a hash of string/value pairs.
+*`:data`: this accepts a hash of string/value pairs.
 When this is given, jqr-helpers will search the dialog for input fields whose names match the keys and populate them with the values.
 This is helpful when you want to pass data to a local dialog but don't want to mess around with saving data attributes and callbacks.
 When using a remote dialog it's easier to just pass the data into the URL and have Rails populate it on the server side.
+*`:throbber`: For remote dialogs only.
+This can be `:small`, `:large`, or `:none`.
+By default it is `:large`, indicating a throbber that goes in front of the screen. `:small` would be a small inline throbber next to the button or link that called the dialog, and `:none` shows no throbber at all.

-Note about dialog ID - you can always pass in the special value `:next` for this.
+A note about dialog ID - you can always pass in the special value `:next` for this.
 This will use whatever element is just after the clicked element for the dialog contents.
 This can be useful for printing simple dialogs inside a foreach loop that shouldn't require a totally separate route + view.